lilleman ba4503b4d1

 home / dashboard error More than one plugin declares home (or dashboard).
 Each landing page is a single slot, so only one may own it (The landing pages).

-permission warn A permission token is declared by more than one plugin.
-Sharing is legitimate (shared role); namespace as <id>:<action> if unintended.
+permission warn A permission name is declared by more than one plugin.
+Sharing is legitimate; pick a more specific <resource> if unintended.

 Hooks